-Figure 3-9 Find MAC Address
+Figure 3-10 Find MAC Address

-3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-10.
-Configure the following parameters and then click Next to continue.
+3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-11.

-Figure 3-10 Quick Setup - Static IP
+Figure 3-11 Quick Setup - Static IP

-- > IP Address - This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Your ISP will provide you with the IP address you need to enter here.
-Enter the IP address into the field. - > Subnet Mask The Subnet Mask is used for the WAN IP address.
-Your IPS will provide you with the subnet mask which is usually 255.255.255.0. - Default Gateway Your ISP will provide you with the Gateway address which is the ISP server's address.
-Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 5.
-After finishing WAN Connection Type selection, the Dual Band Selection page will appear as shown in Figure 3-11.
-Here we choose "Concurrently with 2.4GHz and 5GHz (802.11a/b/g/n)" for introduction.
-Click Next to continue.
+- > IP Address This is the WAN IP address seen by external users on the Internet (including your ISP).
+Enter the IP address into the field. - > Subnet Mask - The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 5.
+Click Next to continue, the Wireless settings page will appear as shown in Figure 3-12.